Best computer speakers 2024: upgrade your desktop audio with our expert picks

 Thankfully, computer speakers or PC speakers are by nature pretty simple to set up.
 They are compact systems that generally comprise two boxes, or maybe three if they include a subwoofer.
 You'll want your right and left speakers to flank your computer, laptop or monitor – either at, or just above, head height if practical, and preferably slightly angled inwards towards your seated position.
 There's no harm in experimenting, of course.

-You'll want them sat on a sturdy desktop surface, though more substantial computer speakers like the KEF LSX II LT will invariably sound optimal on dedicated stands.
+You'll want them sat on a sturdy desktop surface, though more substantial computer speakers like the higher-end Acoustic Energy AE1 Active above will invariably sound optimal on dedicated stands.

-If your computer speakers come with a small subwoofer, you should keep them as close to your speakers and seat as possible – but on the floor.
-After all, you don't want their low-end output causing the table you (or the speakers) are working on to vibrate.
+If a small subwoofer comes with your speakers to form a 2.1 system, you should keep it as close to your speakers and seat as possible – but on the floor.
+After all, you don't want their low-end output causing the table you (or the speakers) are working on to vibrate when it is kicking out bass.

 How we test computer speakers

-We have state-of-the-art testing facilities in London and Reading, where our team of experienced, in-house reviewers test the majority of hi-fi and AV kit that passes through our door – including computer speakers that will fit and work on a desktop.
+We have state-of-the-art testing facilities, where our team of experienced, in-house reviewers test the majority of hi-fi and AV kit that passes through our door – including computer speakers that will fit and work on a desktop.

 We are always impartial in our testing and ensure we hear every pair of computer speakers at their optimum in the scenarios they are intended for.
-We'll use them with different partnering source kit (phones and computers, for example) as well as play different types of music through them.
-Naturally, we give them plenty of listening time (and time to run in).
+We will use them with different partnering source kit – phones, computers and, if a pair has a phono input, turntables, for example) to check the quality of each of their various connections.
+Naturally, we give them plenty of listening time (and time to run in beforehand).

-Really, testing computer speakers is pretty similar to testing 'standard' speakers and soundbars, in that we are testing their tonality, left/right balance, vocal clarity and overall musicality (by which we mean their rhythmic, organisation and timing abilities).
+Really, testing computer speakers is pretty similar to testing 'standard' speakers and soundbars, in that we are testing their tonality, expression, clarity and overall musicality (by which we mean their rhythmic, organisation and timing abilities).

 From all of our reviews, we choose the top computer speakers to feature in this Best Buy.
 That's why if you take the plunge and buy one of the products recommended here, or on any other Best Buy page, you can rest assured you're getting a What Hi-Fi?-approved product.